General Terms & Conditions

 17.1 Parties shall exercise reasonably good faith efforts to resolve any dispute, controversy or claim arising in connection with this Agreement.
 Whenever necessary or opportune the Parties shall escalate the dispute to the next business level.
 For the avoidance of doubt, the dispute resolution shall have no impact on the Parties’ termination rights and the Parties’ other rights under the Agreement.

-17.2 When Parties have not been able to resolve their dispute amicably after sixty (60) days, any the legal controversy or legal claim arising out of or relating to the GT&Cs and/or the SaaS-platform shall be settled by the competent Belgian courts in accordance with Belgian law (preferred clause).
+17.2 When Parties have not been able to resolve their dispute amicably after sixty (60) days, the legal controversy or legal claim arising out of or relating to the GT&Cs and/or the Platform shall be settled by the competent courts in accordance with Article 18.1.

-17.3 Any cause of action by the Customer with respect to the SaaS-platform, must be instituted within one (1) year after the cause of action arose or be forever waived and barred.
+17.3 Any cause of action by the Customer with respect to the Platform, must be instituted within one (1) year after the cause of action arose or be forever waived and barred.

 Article 18 - Miscellaneous